ExistenceID/documentation/Existence ID Technology Overview.md

 Conventionally stored data can of course be protected through encryption involving the creation and management of cryptographic keys, (often using public key infrastructure).
 Although such approaches are considered best practice, experience demonstrates how even the most hardened of systems can be penetrated.
 Blockchain transactions can be used to provide the binding between a public key and an owner, thus removing the certificate authority from the picture.
 For more information.
 See the section, [Blockchain-based PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) at Wikipedia.

 While we can see that blockchain technology can contribute in some ways to the integrity of conventionally stored data sets, other properties of blockchain networks need to be considered.
 If the hybrid model described above is adopted, then the most problematic factor beyond data integrity becomes write speed, ie, having created a record in the database, the notarisation of the data state and creation of a key pair set will be dependent upon the block speed of the chosen network, which in the case of bitcoin is approximately ten minutes.
 Not only is this slow, it is indeterminate.
-Further, if the data is critical, then the number of confirmations becomes a factor which could lead to effective write times of hours in some cases.
+Further, if the data is critical, then the number of confirmations becomes a factor which could lead to effective write times of an hour in some cases.
 While this may be acceptable for some specific types of applications, it certainly doesn't provide a generalised data storage solution.
 This will explain why, despite the hype, there are still no blockchain-database hybrid solutions in practical, widespread use today.

 ### Where we <span style="text-decoration:underline;">are</span> using blockchain.